 Regulated market operators or investment brokerage companies are regulated separately.
 To acquire, directly or indirectly, 10% or more of a regulated market operator or investment brokerage company, or to respectively reach, exceed or fall below 20%, 33%, 50% of the issuer's share capital or voting rights (for example, Article 29 of the Law on Credit Institutions, Article 7 of the Law on Investment Management Companies, Article 76 of the Law on Insurance and Reinsurance, Article 9 of the Law on Financial Instruments Market), the beneficial owner must seek prior approval from the FCMC.

 Investment funds, alternative investment funds and similar entities shall not be entitled to acquire a qualified holding in any of regulated companies above-mentioned.
 In the event of such acquisition of a qualified holding, penalties may be charged as in cases of failure to acquire prior permission of the FCMC (detailed in the “Sanctions” below), and the relevant authorities of country of origin of such entities should be informed about these actions.

 The obligation to seek approval for qualified holdings must be fulfilled in advance.
 Notice of a qualified holding should contain in-depth information (as per instructions set out in the rules legislated by the FCMC) about beneficial owner's personality to determine whether the beneficial owner meets the criteria or not.

-According to Article 7(4) of Law on Financial Instruments Market, Article 28(4) of Law on Credit institutions and Article 25(2) of the Law on Insurance Companies and their Supervision, if stock has been acquired without being granted prior approval by the FCMC, the shareholder shall not be entitled to exercise the voting rights attached to all his/her shares.
+According to Article 7(4) of Law on Financial Instruments Market, Article 28(4) of Law on Credit institutions and Article 75(4) of the Law on Insurance and Reinsurance, if stock has been acquired without being granted prior approval by the FCMC, the shareholder shall not be entitled to exercise the voting rights attached to all his/her shares.